 There is also space for a range of activities including an open mic session round the bonfire, dancing, swimming in the river, and chatting round the tea tent and bar.
 There will also be an introductory ‘what is ecopsychology?’ session for those who want it.

-This year we have invited four individuals to attend as guests of the gathering, who we feel will nourish our process, and hopefully will also themselves be nourished by it.
+This year we will invite four individuals to attend as guests of the gathering, who we feel will nourish our process, and hopefully will also themselves be nourished by it.
 We are not asking for anything in particular from them other than their presence, though they may be moved to offer workshops or other contributions.
-The guests this year are:
+Read more about the invited guests, the artists in residence, the musician and organising group for 2022.
+Or have a look at the programme.

 The Edge of the Wild is a non-profit event, and we try to make it possible for as many people as possible to attend.
-We have been able to keep our prices the same as for 2019.
 The 2022 prices for three days, including camping space and all meals, are:

 (This will ends April 30th 2022 and is capped at 50 places)